Projects are custom collections of files from different physical locations. Learn how to make them and what to use them for.

 Depending on your version of FotoStation, you will have access to local projects, server projects or both.
 FotoStation Standalone allows you to make File System Projects that can be stored on a local disk or a shared network volume for multi-user access.
 File system projects are not cross-platform compatible between Windows/Macintosh.

 FotoStation Client also supports server projects, which are stored in a database and are compatible across Windows and Macintosh.
 The project server is installed alongside the Index Manager server and uses a database to keep track of the projects.
+Server projects have more functionality than file system projects.

 Projects are accessed and maintained in Projects side panels.
 By default, one such panel is pre-configured when you start using FotoStation.
 The location of the project files is set by changing the Project side panel’s properties in the configuration.
 It can also be accessed by right-clicking on the project side panel’s tab and choosing Properties.
 If you like you can create several project panels, for example one that contains your personal projects and another one that contains the projects in your network workgroup.